2020 Democrats Ramp Up Trump Impeachment Calls After Mueller Speaks

 The move represents a significant shift in the New Jersey Democrat’s stance on the issue: Booker previously told reporters at an Iowa campaign event that “we have to be able to continue this investigation, follow the information where it leads,” stopping short of calling for impeachment.

+Similarly, Sen. Kirsten Gillibrand (D-NY) shifted to an explicit call for impeachment, saying Wednesday: “It’s time for Republicans and Democrats to begin impeachment hearings and follow the facts wherever they may lead.
+We cannot let this president defy basic accountability measures built into our Constitution.”
+She had previously said that the option “should be left on the table.”

-Sen. Kamala Harris (D-CA) also explicitly called for action on Wednesday, saying that impeachment is a “constitutional obligation,” fine-tuning her previous remarks suggesting it was a lofty goal.
+Sen. Kamala Harris (D-CA) also called for action on Wednesday, saying impeachment is a “constitutional obligation,” fine-tuning her previous remarks suggesting it was a lofty goal.

 Last month, Harris called for broad “steps” towards impeachment in a CNN town hall.
 “I believe Congress should take the steps towards impeachment.
 But I want to say this, because it doesn't end there," she said in mid-April.
 “I'm also a realist...
 I have also witnessed folks in the United States Congress, and in particular in the GOP, who have been presented with many reasons to push back against this president and they have not.”